observablehq/plot/docs/marks/tip.md

 ```
 :::

 If no **title** channel is supplied, the tip mark displays all channel values.
 You can supply additional name-value pairs by registering extra channels using the **channels** mark option.
 In the scatterplot of Olympic athletes below, you can hover to see the *name* and *sport* of each athlete.
-This is helpful for noticing patterns—tall basketball players, giant weightlifters and judoka, diminutive gymnasts—and for seeing individuals.
+This is helpful for noticing patterns — tall basketball players, giant weightlifters and judoka, diminutive gymnasts — and for seeing individuals.

 :::plot defer https://observablehq.com/@observablehq/plot-tips-additional-channels
 ```js